-In its mid-term plan, SymBio projects sales of JPY2.2bn-JPY4.2bn and a net loss of JPY1.8bn-JPY2.5bn in FY12/16.
-The company will seek regulatory approval to market Treakisym as first-line treatment for low-grade NHL and MCL, and chronic lymphocytic leukemia (CLL) during FY12/16.
+In its mid-term plan, SymBio projects sales of JPY2.2bn-JPY3.8bn and a net loss of JPY2.6bn-JPY3.5bn in FY12/17.
+The company will seek regulatory approval to market Treakisym as first-line treatment for low-grade NHL and MCL between Q4 FY12/15 and Q1 FY12/16, and chronic lymphocytic leukemia (CLL) in Q1 FY12/16.
 This will result in milestone payments and higher sales.
 The company expects R&D expenses to fall for Treakisym, but to rise for rigosertib and new drug candidates that it acquires, resulting in higher overall SG&A expenses.

 The company expects to achieve profitability in FY12/19-FY12/20, looking for an operating profit of anywhere between JPY900mn and JPY2.6bn in FY12/20.
-This assumes that products under clinical development in July 2014 receive regulatory approval and generate sales as planned.
+This assumes that products under clinical development as of February 2015 receive regulatory approval and generate sales as planned.